artturipa/myblog/tdd_series_widget_1/post.md

 Or not...
 I was not able to get the "Open Portal Page" test step to function due to unkown error.
 It seems to pass 20% of the time, and the problem persists with different portal pages.
 However, with standard portal the test step works.

-So before I can continue I need to debug and fix something wrong in the portal, well it's all good karma =).
+So before I can continue I need do debugging and fix the issue in the portal, well it's all good karma =).

 Can't care to do that at this time.
 Time to play Noita and continue next time.